 After consideration of the findings of the technical evaluation committee, the FTA Administrator will determine the final selection and amount of funding for each project.
 FTA may consider geographic diversity and the applicant's receipt of other discretionary awards in its award decisions.

 A. Proposal Submission Process

 Applicants may submit more than one proposal.
 However, each proposal must support a new idea or program and not be duplicative.
-Submission of multiple proposals from a single entity will not Start Printed Page 63662increase that entity's chances of being awarded a grant.
+Submission of multiple proposals from a single entity will not increase that entity's chances of being awarded a grant.

-Complete proposals for the Innovative Public Transportation Workforce Development Program Ladders of Opportunity Initiative must be submitted electronically through the GRANTS.GOV Web site by 11:59 EST on December 23, 2014.
+Complete proposals for the Innovative Public Transportation Workforce Development Program Ladders of Opportunity Initiative must be submitted electronically through the GRANTS.GOV Web site by 11:59 EDT on November 4, 2014.
 Late applications will not be accepted.
-Proposers are encouraged to begin the process of registration on the GRANTS.GOV site well in advance of the submission deadline.
+Proposers are encouraged to begin the process of Start Printed Page 53098registration on the GRANTS.GOV site well in advance of the submission deadline.
 Registration is a multi-step process, which may take several weeks to complete before an application can be submitted.
 Registered proposers may still be required to take steps to keep their registration up to date before submissions can be made successfully: (1) Registration in the Systems for Award Management (SAM) (formerly the Central Contracting Registry (CCR) system) is required; and (2) persons making submissions on behalf of the Authorized Organization Representative (AOR) must be authorized in GRANTS.GOV by the AOR to make submissions.

 In addition, each entity that applies and does not have an exemption under 2 CFR § 25.110 should: